 Though I love a good old-fashioned cobbler with biscuit topping, there is a moment when my freezer is filled with bits and scraps of homemade pie crust.
 It's during those times when desserts such as this plum cobbler make an appearance.

 What type of pie crust can you use?
 Any type!
 Homemade or store-bought.
 As long as you like it, it's good to go.

-I love the combination of plums and cinnamon.
-And I also added some walnuts because they make a great flavor trio.
-But you can omit them, that's why I didn't add it to the recipe title.
+For this plum dessert I love the combination of plums and cinnamon dough, to which I added some walnuts because they make a great flavor trio.
+But you can omit them, that's why they're not in the recipe title.

 A bowl and a spatula, or wooden spoon, are all you need to make this pie crust, which is similar to the sweet shortcrust pastry, a post that has a video with the process, in case you want to watch it.